Early Payment Discounts on Invoices: Small Business Guide

 How To Avoid Potential Problems With Early Payment Discounts

 The terms of an early payment discount should be clearly stated on all invoices.
-Generally, payments must be received by the seller within the stated number of days from the invoice date for the discount to be applied.
+Generally, payments must be received by the vendor within the stated number of days from the invoice date for the discount to be applied.

 However, some clients will try to take the discount as long as their check is written within the discount period.
 You should establish a firm rule regarding this issue and display it at the bottom of all invoices that include an early payment discount.